Polish State Railways

 The Polish State Railways (Polskie Koleje Państwowe /pl/, abbr.: PKP S.A.) is a Polish state-owned holding company (legally a sole-shareholder company of the State Treasury) comprising the rail transport holdings of the country's formerly dominant namesake railway operator.
 The company was reformed in 2001 when the former Polish State Railways state-owned enterprise was divided into several units based on the need for separation between infrastructure management and transport operations.
 Polish State Railways is the dominant company in the PKP Group collective that resulted from the split, and maintains 100% share control, being fully responsible for the assets of all of the other PKP Group component companies.

-PKP today

-PKP is currently the parent company of the PKP Group, passenger operators PKP Intercity and PKP Szybka Kolej Miejska w Trójmieście.
+PKP is currently the parent company of the PKP Group, passenger operators PKP Intercity and the Tricity Rapid Urban Railway.
 Freight carriers PKP Cargo and PKP Linia Hutnicza Szerokotorowa are also parts of the group.
 PKP is also one of the largest real estate managers in Poland.